Demand for monkeypox vaccine overwhelms NYC system

 To date, New York City has administered nearly 7,000 vaccinations, while thousands more have been waiting for their chance to get inoculated against the virus.
 Health officials said they were expecting 14,500 doses this week.

-Thus far, 267 people in New York City have tested positive for orthopoxvirus, a category of disease that includes smallpox.
+As of Wednesday, 336 people in New York City have tested positive for orthopoxvirus, a category of disease that includes smallpox.
+That’s a fourth more than the day before, according to city data.
 Officials said they were fairly certain that all of the new cases are likely monkeypox and that many more cases remain undiagnosed.

 Learning from its experience with the rollout of COVID vaccines, Washington, D.C., is allowing residents to preregister for vaccination appointments.
 As many as 3,000 slots were to open sometime Thursday, officials said.